librato/taxonomy/Part2/traditional/free_open/monoliths/data/elk.md

 ### Notification Capabilities
 No real notification capabilities are built-in to Elk stack.
-By way of work-arounds, there is a commercial tool from elastic called "watcher" that will query elasticsearch.
-There is also an 'email{}' output target in Logstash and an opensource tool called "elastialert".
+By way of work-arounds, there is a commercial tool from elastic called "watcher" that will query Elasticsearch.
+There is also an 'email{}' output target in Logstash and an open source tool called "elastialert".

 ### Integration capabilities
 Integration options pretty much center around Logstash, which has many